 The violin to the lower right is worth $10,000.
 The one above it is $200.
 The bows respectively are $2000 and $25.
-Most of the value difference is how the instrument and bow can amplify and color sound.
+Most of the value difference is how the instrument and bow can sound together.

 Class of 1964